A peek at NextEra Energy Partners LP (NEP): Who has invested in It?

 NextEra Energy Partners LP (NEP): Who are the competitors?

-The company’s main competitors (and peers) include Ormat Technologies Inc. (ORA) that is 6.83% higher over the past 12 months.
+The company’s main competitors (and peers) include Ormat Technologies Inc. (ORA) that is -1.26% lower over the past 12 months.